 With over 30 health insurers, it can make sense to shop around to make sure you have the right cover for you and your family.

-Waiting periods apply when you start a new private health insurance membership, or if you’re already covered and choose to upgrade to a higher level of cover.
+Waiting periods apply when you start a new private health insurance membership, when switching health insurance providers, or if you’re already covered and choose to upgrade to a higher level of cover.

 Navigating the health care system can be challenging.
 To help access the best available care and to avoid out of pocket expenses, always contact your health insurer for advice before selecting a medical specialist or provider.